John Nathan-Turner: Early life

-Turner was later taken on by the BBC as a television floor assistant, working on every type of show (from light entertainment to news and current affairs), including – more importantly for his later career – drama.
+Turner was later taken on by the BBC as a television floor assistant, working on every type of show (from light entertainment to news and current affairs), including–more importantly for his later career–drama.
 Shows produced by the BBC's drama department that he worked on included The Pallisers, How Green Was My Valley, Angels, and All Creatures Great and Small.
 An assignment to the BBC's light entertainment department also led to him spending two years working on The Morecambe and Wise Show, prior to the act's move to ITV in 1978.

 Doctor Who

 Having joined the BBC as a floor assistant in the 1960s, he first worked on Doctor Who in 1969 as part of the floor crew at a time when the series was recorded in Studio D at the BBC's Lime Grove Studios.
 The first serial he worked on was the Patrick Troughton story The Space Pirates in 1969.

 Nathan-Turner worked as an assistant floor manager on two serials in the Jon Pertwee era of Doctor Who: The Ambassadors of Death (1970) and Colony in Space (1971).
 He later worked on Doctor Who in the Tom Baker era as production unit manager under producer Graham Williams from 1977 to 1979.
 When Williams decided to leave the show after three seasons and the BBC management's first choice to replace him, George Gallaccio, turned it down, he accepted the post of producer for season 18, which would also become the last to feature Baker as the Fourth Doctor.

-Due to Nathan-Turner's relatively young age at 33 and lack of previous experience as a producer, the BBC brought former Doctor Who producer Barry Letts back to the series to act as executive producer for his first season.
+Due to Nathan-Turner's relatively young age at 33, and lack of previous experience as a producer, the newly appointed Head of Series & Serials (and, therefore, technically Doctor Who’s uncredited executive producer) Graeme MacDonald asked former Doctor Who producer Barry Letts (now working on the Sunday Classic Serials), to “keep an eye” on the show, since the newly combined Series & Serials role left MacDonald with less time to focus on Doctor Who.
 Nathan-Turner's experience of working with Graham Williams helped form his views on the future direction of the series.
 He strongly felt that people working on the programme (especially Williams, script editor Douglas Adams and star Tom Baker) had stopped taking the show seriously: it was parodying science fiction, rather than presenting serious storylines.
 He also believed that Williams had allowed Baker too much influence on the show's direction, rather than confronting Baker over his increasingly comedic acting style.
 Nathan-Turner, together with new script editor Christopher H. Bidmead, decided Baker's creative influence needed to be reined in.